Success Rates of High School First-Round Picks

 Development Reform and Future Outlook

-In recent years, clubs have overhauled how they develop high-school draftees.
+Since the late 2010s, clubs have overhauled how they develop high-school draftees.
 A pitch-count limit was introduced in high-school baseball in 2019, capping pitchers at 500 pitches per week to reduce pre-draft wear.
 On the club side, SoftBank's three-tier farm system and the training facilities at Nippon-Ham's ES CON Field Hokkaido represent major infrastructure investments.
 Data-driven individualized training programs are spreading, and the average time for a high-school pick to reach the top roster is trending downward.
 Roki Sasaki (2019 first pick, Lotte), whose high-school workload was strictly limited, threw a perfect game in his third professional season in 2022.
 The factors that determine success or failure for high-school first-rounders extend beyond individual talent to encompass organizational development philosophy and society-wide player-protection awareness.